egma-py/the_game/README.md

 # The game
-My game
+My game.
   Current stage: making an idea